jx3045/bootcamp_junyang_xu/homework/stage12_results-reporting-delivery-stakeholder-communication/README.md

   - Notebook file: `notebooks/stage09_feature_engineering.ipynb`
   - Processed data: `data/processed/stage09_features.csv`

-# Project Deliverables — Stages 10a to 12

-This README summarizes the deliverables, audience, purpose, and reproduction instructions for Stages 10a, 10b, 11, and 12.

----

 ## Stage 10a — Linear Regression Diagnostics

 **Audience:** Analytics team & peer reviewers